My shopping cart

 Cover with a thin layer of cheese and melt either under the broiler or with a blowtorch.
 This will also cook the eggs the last bit of the way while leaving the yolk soft.

-You can cook fish fillets instead of eggs using the shakshuka prep above.
+• You can cook fish fillets instead of eggs using the shakshuka prep above.
+Timing is similar to eggs if you like rare fillets, it's easy to poke them and check as you progress.
 I like to top them with a squeeze of fresh lemon instead of melted cheese.
-If you'd prefer to go the cheese route try substituting a dozen fresh oysters for the fish fillets.
+If you'd prefer to go the cheese route try substituting a dozen fresh oysters for the fish fillets for a spicy take on Oysters Rockefeller.